BYTESHAUS/read-write/README+/pencraft/README+/tips-tech_docu.md

 ### Replacements

-Many typography symbols may appear in text when markup is broken.
-To exclude doubts it's better to insert their symbolic versions, escape tags, or codes when possible:
+Many typography symbols may appear in text when the markup is broken.
+To exclude doubts, it's better to insert their symbolic versions, escape tags, or codes when possible:

 * <mark>“”</mark>, <mark>«»</mark>, or <tt>\&quot;</tt> instead of <mark>""</mark>,
 * <mark>⟨ ⟩</mark> or <tt>\&lt; \&gt;</tt> instead of angle brackets <mark><></mark>,